mrr-codes/Projects-and-Learnings/README.md

 # Projects-and-Learnings

-All Projects are Listed on my site- https://manas-ramidi.github.io/
+All projects and details are listed on my site- https://manas-ramidi.github.io/

 App Project-